AIWintermuteAI/Bittle_URDF/README.md

 - [x] Proper masses for every link, measurements taken by weighing each part with electronic scale
 - [x] Example for running in [Nvidia Isaac Gym](https://developer.nvidia.com/isaac-gym)
 - [ ] Add prismatic joints to emulate the springs in Bittle legs
-- [ ] Upload two sperate versions: one for BiBoard and one for NyBoard
+- [ ] Upload two separate versions: one for BiBoard and one for NyBoard
-- [ ] Add material desciptions
+- [ ] Add material descriptions

 ## How to run, what to do?
-I mainly created this to use for training RL algorithms in Isaag Gym - I have already tested it and it imports and trains normally, although some tweaking of weights and adding prismatic joints for springs will be necessary for proper simulation.
+I mainly created this to use for training RL algorithms in Isaac Gym - I have already tested it and the URDF file imports and can be used for training normally, although some tweaking of weights and adding prismatic joints for springs will be necessary for proper simulation.
 At some point I also want to add configration for importing it to Gazebo.
 Currently you can try Bittle in Isaac Gym by first downloading and installing it from here https://developer.nvidia.com/isaac-gym and then
 1) placing bittle.urdf to assets/urdf/
 2) placing obj folder with meshes to assets/meshes
 3) replacing joint_monkey.py in python/examples with joint_monkey.py from this repository and running